fbpx

 Hawaii Packing List: Toddler Edition

-When you start getting ready for your Hawaii vacation, it’s time to work on the perfect packing list.
-I recommend starting a few weeks ahead so that there will be no last-minute scramble to find items at store prices rather than buying them online beforehand (which can save money).
+When you prepare for your Hawaii vacation, it’s time to work on the perfect packing list.
+I recommend starting a few weeks ahead so there will be no last-minute scramble to find items at store prices rather than buying them online beforehand (which can save money).

-If you are staying in a hotel or resort, you’ll want to pack enough clothes for every day of your trip plus extra clothing, in case of accidents.
-Or you can splurge for the hotel laundry service.
+If you are staying in a hotel or resort, you’ll want to pack enough clothes for every day of your trip plus extra clothing in case of accidents.
+You can also splurge for the hotel laundry service.

 Here are some things I suggest adding to your packing list for Hawaii: